PedrelliLuca/ToonTanks/notes.md

 Therefore, we can create these functionalities in the PawnBase in the protected section.

-`RotateTurret()` and `Fire()` will only be called, not overridden, they'll carry out the same functionalities in both the tank and turret pawn classed.
+`RotateTurret()` and `Fire()` will carry out the same functionalities in both the tank and turret pawn classed, the only difference is when they get called.
+For this reason, these function won't be overridden in PawnTank and PawnTurret.

+`Fire()` is called:
+- By turrets's `CheckFireCondition()` every X seconds if fire conditions are met.
+- By tank when the LeftMouseButton is pressent (IE_Pressed PlayerInputComponent->BindAction)

+`RotateTurret()` is called:
+- Every tick by the turret.
+We pass the player pawn location to it.
+- Every tick by the tank.
+We pass the mouse position to it.

-`HandleDestruction()` however will do different things in Turret and Tank.
+`HandleDestruction()` however needs to do different things in Turret and Tank, therefore we need to make it virtual and override it.
 - On turrets we can safely call AActor::Destroy()
 - On the player controlled class calling Destroy() leads to janky results (the camera attached to the object gets destroyed and we jump to a default camera in the world).
 For this reason, on player controlled class it's better to:
   - Hide visual components